Hosting Update 2025

 It has been a week since I have been running Home Assistant and I have some thoughts.
 So far, it has been a good experience with a few issues that aren’t technically Home Assistant’s fault.

 My most frustrating issue is that most of my Aqara Zigbee devices stop connecting to the Zigbee hub.
 It appears that any Aqara end device connected to the hub works as expected, but Aqara devices that try to use my Sylvania smart plug as a router stop working after an hour or two.
+Based on my research online, I believe this is due to Aqara’s non-standard Zigbee implementation which prevents messages from traveling through a Zigbee mesh network.
+I will try replacing the Sylvania plug with one from Aqara to see if that changes anything.

 Home Assistant #1